-Vista and Windows 7 also have UAC (Universal Access Control) fitted.
+Vista, Windows 7, 8.x and Windows 10 also have UAC (Universal Access Control) fitted.
 UAC is what is known as a process firewall.
 UAC only allows processes to run on your computer if they have been given permission, it is a really valuable addition to your computer's security and should never be switched off.
 Yes the pop-up requests for permission can be a little irritating sometimes, but believe me they shade into insignificance compared to the irritation and inconvenience you will suffer having to deal with a full blown infection.

 Most UAC alerts will be as a result of something you are doing, they are expected and it is a simple matter to allow them, but if one flashes up that you were not expecting, then read carefully what the alert says and if you're not sure then disallow it.
 You may just have saved yourself a whole bundle of grief.